227 – Administrative Leave Following Critical Incident

 I. Purpose

-The Harris County Sheriff’s Office has established guidelines for employees to take Administrative Leave who have experienced Critical Incidents (as defined below) in the course of their duty.
+The Harris County Sheriff’s Office (HCSO) has established guidelines for employees to take Administrative Leave who have experienced Critical Incidents (as defined below) in the course of their duty.

 II.
 Definitions